slanxed/slanxed/README.md

   <h3 align="center">slanxed</h3>

   <p align="center">
-    the man in your knightmares
+    the one you see in your knightmares
   </p>
  </div>